State Department approved 215 Bill Clinton speeches, controversial consulting deal, worth $48m; Hillary Clinton’s COS copied on all decisions

 In Panama, Bill Clinton earned $325,000 for one speech.
 And in the Cayman Islands — a notorious offshore money haven — $225,000 for a speech, noted a State Department document, “at a ticketed event that will target the business community in Grand Cayman.”

-Luke Rosiak is a senior watchdog reporter at the Washington Examiner.
+This story originally appeared in the Washington Examiner.
+Luke Rosiak is a senior watchdog reporter at the Examiner.
 Micah Morrison is chief investigative reporter for Judicial Watch.